----- [Part 1 of Labels and Safety Series] -----

 Safety labels help businesses stay competitive because:

-They allow establishments to remain compliant with regulations.
+Allow establishments to remain compliant with regulations

 Governments have strict guidelines for safeguarding occupational and consumer health.
 Such guidelines cover the wide applications of hazard signs and warning stickers.
 Establishments may be forced to stop operations if their compliance is questionable.

-They ensure employee and customer well-being.
+Ensure employee and customer well-being

 Safety labels help minimize injuries.
 They let employees work enjoyably and enable customers to have a good brand experience.